Brazil Digital Nomad Visa - 2026 Update

 Health insurance – Coverage must be valid in Brazil for your entire intended stay.

 Criminal background check – Issued by your country of residence.
+If you apply from within Brazil, the document typically must be apostilled and translated into Portuguese.

 How to Apply for a Brazil Digital Nomad Visa: Step-by-Step Guide